Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 590, in theory, should be a lot faster than the Radeon HD 7870 XT in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 590 should be much faster than the Radeon HD 7870 XT in general. (explain)

-Texel RateThe Radeon HD 7870 XT should be a little bit (about 14%) faster with regards to anisotropic filtering than the GeForce GTX 590. (explain)
+Texel RateThe Radeon HD 7870 XT is just a bit (about 14%) better at AF than the GeForce GTX 590. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison